 All this happens during the dry season (June to October) with great weather.
 There is little to no precipitation.

 July to October is also the busiest time at Masai Mara with higher prices and loads of tourists in jeeps during the peak months in Aug/Sept.
 This is a downside but it's worth it.
 You may book a private concession to stay away from the crowds in the main reserve.

 There are 6 great months in which to view bears in Hallo Bay.
 So let the activity you want to see determine your trip dates.
 Hallo Bay does not just depend on an intensive two week period of salmon like other areas.
-This fertile region provides abundant food for the bears when they need it.
+This fertile region provides abundant food for the bears.

 Mid-May - Mid-July: Mother bears with their cubs – Great time to visit.

-The breeding season is drawing to a close and the males having some respite from their aggressive battles for dominance.
+The breeding season is drawing to a close and the males having some respite from their aggressive and competitive battles for dominance.
 The salmon runs will happen next month.
 But time spent studying the bears this month will be rewarded.
 The spring meadows of Hallo Bay are now lush with sedge grass and the tidal flats full of clams.
 The omnivorous nature of the bears is well suited to the changing seasons.
 You will see bears munching blades of grass, grubbing for roots and vigorously extracting clams from the mud at low tide.
 This is the season to see mother bears with their new cubs, and the first signs of bears rubbing, so their fur is still in good condition.